dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

-Economists have long seen innovation and technological among the most powerful drivers of economic development and wealth.
+Economists have long seen innovation and technological progress as some of the most powerful drivers of economic development and wealth.
 Therefore, in order to assess the impact of multinationals on their host economies we looked at innovation in cities across the globe.
 One crude way to measure the innovative capacity of cities and regions is to count the number of patents granted to their residents/inventors.

 Based on this statistic, local economies are extremely unequal in their innovation potential.
-The colours on the globe represent regional patent counts in 2015.
+The bubbles on the globe represent regional patent counts in 2012.
 While some regions are innovation hubs, most of the emerged land has no patent at all [7].

 [7]: http://www.patentsview.org/download/ "Data from the US Patents and Trademark Office"